2023 Most Popular Electrical Engineering Bachelor's Degree Schools in the Middle Atlantic Region

 On average, EE graduates from NJIT take out $26,453 in student loans while working on their Bachelor's Degree.

-The City College of New York landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree electrical engineering programs.
-Located in the large city of New York, CCNY is a public school with a large student population.
+The City College of New York came in at #9 in this year’s edition of the Most Popular Electrical Engineering Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the city of New York, CCNY is a public college with a large student population.

 About 13% of the students majoring in EE at the school are women while 87% are male.